pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ![image](https://user-images.githubusercontent.com/92078754/215955930-590628a4-463b-4090-b2d2-12defed9aeb0.png)

-Next, you need to tweak the main configuration file **sudo vi /etc/postgresql/9.6/main/pg_hba.conf**.
+Next, you need to tweak the main configuration file **sudo vim /etc/postgresql/9.6/main/postgresql.conf**.
 With the file open, scroll down and locate the listen_addresses directive.
 The directive specifies the host under which the PostgreSQL database server listens to connections.
 Uncomment the directive by removing the # symbol then replace localhost with localhost ‘*’ in single quotation marks as shown:

 ![image](https://user-images.githubusercontent.com/92078754/215722631-7ec6ac62-7726-4fee-821c-ad1149699efd.png)